Tommy Tallarico: Misleading claims

 In November 2022, British YouTuber Hbomberguy published a video essay which documented many of the grandiose claims that Tallarico had made concerning his career—including the number of video games he worked on, the number of Guinness World Records he earned, being the creator of the "oof" sound effect in his Roblox legal dispute, being featured on MTV Cribs, and being the first American to work on the Sonic the Hedgehog franchise—and concluded many were either exaggerations or knowingly false.

+Backgammon

+Following his tenure as Intellivision CEO and president, and the death of his father, Tallarico participated in a number of backgammon tournaments, sometimes under the name Sammy Salazar.
+He won the 2024 Backgammon Intermediate Championship in Monte Carlo.

 Personal life

 Tallarico has stated that he is vegan and an advocate for PETA.
 In 2010, he donated music to the PETA browser game Super Tofu Boy.

 According to the LA Times, his home in San Juan Capistrano "looks as if a 12-year-old with a huge bank account went wild", including life-size statues of Indiana Jones, several Star Wars characters, and Merlin.
 Tallarico has falsely claimed that the house had been featured on MTV Cribs.
-In February 2024, he listed it for sale for $2,999,000; in October of the same year, real estate broker Redfin marked the house as having been sold.
+In February 2024, he listed it for sale for $2,999,000; real estate broker Redfin reported the house as having been sold on September 25 of that year for $2,700,000.